Therapies and supports for autistic children: why does advice differ?

 - use different research tools, methods or techniques to reach their conclusions

-- use different terms to describe what interventions do – the advice they give you might sound different but mean the same thing
+- use different terms to describe what therapies and supports do – the advice they give you might sound different but mean the same thing

 - have different ideas about how therapies should be tested or evaluated.

-At raisingchildren.net.au, we can usually say which interventions for autism spectrum disorder (ASD) are better supported by research.
-But in most cases, more research is needed to say whether an intervention really ‘works’.
+At raisingchildren.net.au, we can usually say which therapies and supports are better supported by research.
+But in most cases, more research is needed to say whether an approach really ‘works’.

-Also, because children with ASD are different from each other, an intervention that ‘works’ for one child might not be suitable for another child.
-For example, a child who doesn’t use speech and a child who can talk in sentences will benefit from different communication interventions.
+Also, a therapy or support that ‘works’ for one child might not be suitable for another child.
+For example, a child who doesn’t use speech and a child who can talk in sentences will benefit from different communication therapies or supports.

-And ‘it works’ can mean different things, which makes it difficult to compare interventions.
-For example, one intervention might claim that ‘it works’, meaning that it ‘improves communication’.
-Another might make the same claim and mean that it ‘cures ASD’.
+And ‘it works’ can mean different things, which makes it difficult to compare approaches.
+For example, one therapy might claim that ‘it works’, meaning that it ‘improves communication’.
+Another might make the same claim and mean that it ‘cures autism’.

-How scientific studies can help you find answers
+How scientific studies can help you understand what works for autistic children

-Scientific studies are carried out to answer questions about what therapies are effective.
+Scientific studies can answer questions about what therapies and supports are effective for autistic children.

-These studies help you find out whether an intervention has been classified as:
+These studies help you find out whether a therapy has been classified as:

 - established – the research shows positive effects